sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 Two things to note here:
 1. You can specify an `entry_point` for your shaders.
 I normally use `"main"` as that's what it would be in OpenGL, but feel free to use whatever name you like.
 2. The `fragment_stage` is technically optional, so you have to wrap it in `Some()`.
-I've never used a fragment shader with a vertex shader, but the option is available if you need it.
+I've never used a vertex shader without a fragment shader, but the option is available if you need it.

 ```rust
     // continued ...